Bullock steps down as president of Northeast State

 Regent Miles Burdine of Kingsport will serve as chair of the search advisory committee, which will include Regents Emily J. Reynolds and Danni Varlan and other members to be announced, the release said.

-Bob Carpenter, director of marketing and community relations at Northeast State, said Tuesday that according to the Tennessee Board of Regents, selecting a new president takes three to four months and that a search committee usually consists of around 18 members.
+Bob Carpenter, director of marketing and community relations at Northeast State, said Tuesday that, according to the Tennessee Board of Regents, selecting a new president takes three to four months, and a search committee usually consists of around 18 members.

 Northeast State, which has campuses in Elizabethton, Gray, Johnson City and Kingsport, enrolls 5,200 students and offers more than 135 programs of study, Carpenter said.